Skip to content

 #4.
 Primal Groudon

 #5.
-Calyrex (Shadow Rider)
+Calyrex Shadow Rider

 #How Do Legendary and Mythical Pokemon Compare?

-People mix these two categories up all the time.
+People mix these two categories up constantly.

 #Factors That Make a Pokemon Powerful Beyond Stats

-Base stats are just one piece.
+Base stats are one piece.
+They aren’t the whole picture.

 #Generation IV Produced the Most Top-Tier Pokemon

 Four of the top 10 strongest Pokemon by base stats come from Generation IV: Arceus (720), Giratina (680), Palkia (680), and Dialga (680).
-That’s more than any other generation in the franchise.
-Generation IV introduced the Creation Trio alongside the god of the Pokemon universe, and those four Pokemon still dominate tier lists over 15 years later.
+That is more than any other generation.

-By comparison, Generation I produced Mewtwo (680 base, 780 as Mega) and Generation VIII gave us Zacian (700) and Calyrex-Shadow.
-No single generation has matched Generation IV’s impact on the “strongest Pokemon” conversation.
+Generation IV introduced the Creation Trio alongside the god of the Pokemon universe, and those four Pokemon still dominate tier lists more than 15 years later.
+By comparison, Generation I gave us Mewtwo (680 standard, 780 as Mega) and Generation VIII produced Zacian (700) and Calyrex Shadow (680).
+No single generation has matched Generation IV’s lasting impact on the strongest Pokemon conversation.

 #Bottom Line